Call 1-855-728-0510 (TTY 711) for plan assistance.

 *** After you meet your out-of-pocket yearly limit and your yearly Part B deductible, the Medigap plan pays 100% of covered services for the rest of the calendar year.

-How To Get Prescription Drug Coverage with a Medigap Policy in New Jersey
+Getting Prescription Drug Coverage (Part D) with a New Jersey Medigap Plan

 A New Jersey Medigap Plan Does Not Cover Dental